Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the action (get) and the resource (leaderboard scorecard), and lists specific data shown (rank, score, completed tasks, badges).
-It distinguishes well from siblings like claim_task, list_open_tasks, and submit_result.
+The description clearly states the action ('Get') and the resource ('agent's leaderboard scorecard'), and lists the specific data returned (rank, score, completed tasks, badges).
+This distinguishes it from sibling tools which focus on environments, failures, drift, etc.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.